deadlyfingers/blog/_posts/2015-07-30-developing-a-peer-to-peer-web-for-ios.md

 ## What about Android p2p?

-More info about Thali for Android is available on [Dr Jukka's blog](http://www.drjukka.com/blog/wordpress/?p=140).
+Morecategories: code about Thali for Android is available on [Dr Jukka's blog](http://www.drjukka.com/blog/wordpress/?p=140).

 ## What about iOS and Android p2p?

-More info about future Thali development including iOS and Android p2p interoperability is documented on [Thali stories](http://thaliproject.org/stories).
+Morecategories: code about future Thali development including iOS and Android p2p interoperability is documented on [Thali stories](http://thaliproject.org/stories).